infor-cloud/xtendm3/docs/examples/Utility-extension.md

 <img src="../../../assets/attachments/ext-util/code_example.png" width="950">

 To finish save written extension by clicking “Save” button.
-It is not necesary to activate the extension from settings for it to be executed.
+It is not necesary to activate the extension from settings for it to be exectuted.

 ## Important notes
 * Always test the examples for your own solution before using them in production